goruco/goruco-next/source/news/2015-04-06-tickets-go-on-sale.md

 ---
-title: Registration begins today at 2pm EDT
+title: Registration is Open!
 author: Mike Dalessio
 ---

-Tickets go on sale today at 2pm EDT (UTC-5)!
-[Register here](https://ti.to/goruco/2015).
+Tickets are on sale right now: [Register here](https://ti.to/goruco/2015).